The teacher who lost her job for posting bikini photos on Instagram

 She adds that “they don’t hold a grudge against her” and that at university they were “very nice to her”.

-When asked about the professor’s claim that her photos were not available on her Instagram account after she joined the university and that a member of the faculty was sabotaging her, Father Feliz Raj said he was “no tech expert”.
+When asked about the professor’s claim that her photos were not available on her Instagram account after she joined the university and that a faculty member was sabotaging her, Father Feliz Raj said he was “no tech expert”.

 ‘A savage form of moral surveillance’